HarborScale/thos-m5stack-dial/README.md

 * Open a GitHub issue for bugs or enhancements
 * Fork the repo and submit PRs
-* Join discussions and improve THOS together
+* Join discussions and improve HFOS together